adrienchaton/VQ-VAE-timbre/index.md

 ### Timbre transfer

-A model is trained on a target timbre, we input performance excerpts from other sources (unseen during training) and transfer them to the target timbre.
+A model is trained on a target timbre, we input performance excerpts from other sources (unseen during training) and transfer them to the learned target timbre.

 **clarinet → trumpet** <audio controls><source src="audio/timbre_transfer/clarinet_to_trumpet_src.wav"></audio>  <audio controls><source src="audio/timbre_transfer/clarinet_to_trumpet_out.wav"></audio>